SlimeDog/State-Of-Play/README.md

   - Some outgoing requests will no longer be recognized, as described at line 27 of [config.yml](https://github.com/SlimeDog/NetworkInterceptor/blob/master/src/main/resources/config.yml)

 ## pHD
+- ⚠️ Dependent plugins are not yet availalbe to determine compatibility with SpigotMC 1.21.5
 - Compatible with PaperMC 1.21.4 and SpigotMC 1.21.4

 ## PluginVersions